codeuniversity/student-council/statute/statute.md

 ## 8 - Amendment of legal provisions

-(1) Proposals for resolutions on amendments to the legal provisions adopted by the Student Assembly must be sent to its members together with the invitation to the relevant meeting.
+(1) Proposals for resolutions on amendments to the legal provisions adopted by the Student General Assembly must be sent to its members together with the invitation to the relevant meeting.

-(2) The amendment of the statutes of the student body requires the approval of a majority of two thirds of the members of the Student Assembly.
+(2) The amendment of the statutes of the student body requires the approval of a majority of two thirds of the members of the Student General Assembly.

 (3) Legal regulations issued by the Student General Assembly shall be published in the Slack and Wiki of the CODE University of Applied Sciences.

+(4) These statutes take effect upon approval by the Presidium.

 ## 9 - Duty of information and accountability